JorgeRojo/slack-bitbucket-merge-control-chrome-extension/README.md

     - Right-click on the extension icon in your Chrome toolbar and select **Options**.
     - Enter your Slack Bot Token in the `Slack Token` field.
     - Enter the exact name of the `Channel Name` you wish to monitor (e.g., `general`, `my-private-channel`).
+    - **Bitbucket Configuration:**
+      - Enter the `Bitbucket Pull Request URL Pattern` (e.g., `https://bitbucket.my-company.com/projects/*/repos/*/pull-requests/*/overview*`).
+      - Enter the `Merge Button DOM Selector` (e.g., `.merge-button`).
     - Click `Save`.

 ## Usage

 Once configured, the extension will periodically fetch messages from the specified channel.
 Click on the extension icon in your Chrome toolbar to open the popup and view the latest messages.
+On Bitbucket pull request pages, the merge button will be enabled or disabled based on the configured phrases in Slack messages.